codemonk22/Capstone-RealEstate/README.md

 Falling back to a NodeJS implementation; performance may be degraded.

-Warning: truffle-config.js were found.
+Warning: Both truffle-config.js and truffle.js were found.
 Using truffle-config.js.
 Truffle Develop started at http://127.0.0.1:9545/

 Accounts: